Purple: China

 In ancient China, purple was obtained not through the Mediterranean mollusc, but purple gromwell.
 The dye obtained did not easily adhere to fabrics, making purple fabrics expensive.
-Purple became a fashionable color in the state of Qi (齊, 1046 BC–221 BC) because its ruler, Qin Shi Huang, developed a preference for it.
+Purple became a fashionable color in the state of Qi (齊, 1046 BC–221 BC) because its ruler, Duke Huan of Qi, developed a preference for it.
 As a result, the price of purple fabric was over five times that of plain fabric.
 His minister, Guan Zhong (管仲), eventually convinced him to relinquish this preference.

 China was the first culture to develop a synthetic purple color.

 An old hypothesis suggested links between the Chinese purple and blue and Egyptian blue, however, molecular structure analysis and evidence such as the absence of lead in Egyptian blue and the lack of examples of Egyptian blue in China, argued against the hypothesis.
 The use of quartz, barium, and lead components in ancient Chinese glass and Han purple and Han blue has been used to suggest a connection between glassmaking and the manufacture of pigments, and to prove the independence of the Chinese invention.
 Taoist alchemists may have developed Han purple from their knowledge of glassmaking.

 Lead is used by the pigment maker to lower the melting point of the barium in Han Purple.

 Purple was regarded as a secondary color in ancient China.
 In classical times, secondary colors were not as highly prized as the five primary colors of the Chinese spectrum, and purple was used to allude to impropriety, in contrast to crimson, which was deemed a primary color and symbolized legitimacy.
-Nevertheless, by the 6th century CE, purple was ranked above crimson.
+Nevertheless, by the 6th century AD, purple was ranked above crimson.
 Several changes to the ranks of colors occurred after that time.

 Purple in the Byzantine Empire and Carolingian Europe

 Through the early Christian era, the rulers of the Byzantine Empire continued the use of purple as the imperial color, for diplomatic gifts, and even for imperial documents and the pages of the Bible.
 Gospel manuscripts were written in gold lettering on parchment that was colored Tyrian purple.
 Empresses gave birth in the Purple Chamber, and the emperors born there were known as "born to the purple," to separate them from emperors who won or seized the title through political intrigue or military force.
 Bishops of the Byzantine church wore white robes with stripes of purple, while government officials wore squares of purple fabric to show their rank.

 In western Europe, the Emperor Charlemagne was crowned in 800 wearing a mantle of Tyrian purple, and was buried in 814 in a shroud of the same color, which still exists (see below).
 However, after the fall of Constantinople to the Ottoman Turks in 1453, the color lost its imperial status.
 The great dye works of Constantinople were destroyed, and gradually scarlet, made with dye from the cochineal insect, became the royal color in Europe.